okasag/orf/orf/cran-comments.md

 for these longer examples.
 Additionally, I removed all the other dontrun{}
 commands from all the other examples which are executable under 5 seconds.
 These examples demonstrate all the main functions of the package.
 Thus all these examples will get executed in the automatic checks.
+Furthermore, all package functions get tested also under tests.
 I think this issue should be thereby solved.

 ### Issue 4
 * **CRAN**: Following your .Rd documentation, check_discrete_Y() has the same input